owerdogan/whoami-project/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
- After completing setup, run the application by typing "Kali Whoami" in the search menu or by typing "sudo kali-whoami --help" in a terminal
+ After completing setup, run the application by typing "Kali Whoami" in the search menu or by typing `sudo kali-whoami --help` in a terminal

    ```
 [+] Usage : sudo kali-whoami [option]